 1. INSTALL SHELF BRACKETS:

-The style of floating shelf bracket we used is listed below.
+The style of floating shelf bracket we used is this: Amazon.
 We chose this style because we wanted the brackets to be completely hidden once the shelving was in place to give the “floating” look.
 When your brackets arrive, we recommend checking them all for straightness.
 A tiny bit off is ok, but they should be generally all welded straight.
 We used 3 brackets per shelf and each of our shelves was ~ 6 feet long.